HissaanAli/sample_repository_for_interview/README.md

 # I don't have time to go through all the cluster folders in github folder, what should I do ???

-If you are in rush, here's a picture of the folder on my mac for you to have a quick glance:
+If you are in rush.
+Don't worry.
+I've got you covered 😊.
+Here's a picture of the folder on my mac for you to have a quick glance:

 ## cluster_0:
 <img width="1187" alt="cluster_0" src="https://user-images.githubusercontent.com/76820944/223709075-4455b37e-56d8-4ddf-bd0b-d98fa66b35b7.png">